 One of the major transitions between hiking and backpacking is food.
 Whether you are car camping or hiking, planning for food is easy.
 Making a backpacking menu can seem like a daunting task.
-With car camping it can even be luxurious, packing in a cooler, BBQ pits ready to serve the best smoke cooked salmon.
-Day hiking is more about ensuring you have the enough high calorie snacks for the day, and some additional food for emergencies.
-However backpacking brings in many new dimensions as you are carrying everything with you, food and cooking equipment.
+With car camping it can even be luxurious, packing in a cooler, BBQ pits ready to serve the best smoke-cooked salmon.
+Day hiking is more about ensuring you have enough high-calorie snacks for the day and some additional food for emergencies.
+However, backpacking brings in many new dimensions as you are carrying everything with you, food and cooking equipment.
 There are also food storage considerations and regulations to be aware of.

 Throughout the day it’s good to have something to snack on.
 Preferably something you can eat on the go.
 Typically for me, this will either be an energy bar or maybe trail mix.
 I like to keep this snack handy, usually in the hip pocket of my backpack.

-A lot of folks when they set out backpacking over pack food.
-Backpacking is certainly an intense activity but there is no need to pile on the pounds while you out.
-For an average trip my goal is to come back slightly hungry and with little to no excess food.
+A lot of folks when they set out backpacking overpack food.
+Backpacking is certainly an intense activity but there is no need to pile on the pounds while you are out.
+For an average trip, my goal is to come back slightly hungry and with little to no excess food.
 You certainly don’t want hunger pangs but consider the weight!

 Here’s a quick summary: